brikis98/yevgeniy-brikman-homepage/_posts/2015-01-27-the-non-designers-design-book.md

 Nothing should be placed on the page arbitrarily.
 Every element should have some visual connection with another element on the page.

-Avoid using more than one text alignment on the page (that is, don‚Äôt center some text and right-align other text).
+Avoid using more than one text alignment on the page (that is, don't center some text and right-align other text).
 And please try very hard to break away from a centered alignment unless you are consciously trying to create a more formal, sedate presentation.
 Choose a centered alignment consciously, not by default.

 The most practical thing to remember is that cool colors recede into the background, and warm colors come forward.